 Centers that provide transportation for students need proper auto coverage for either a center-owned van or a worker’s own vehicle.
 Abuse and molestation coverage is essential when working with a young population.

 And don’t forget other general business insurance elements such as workers’ compensation, employment practices liability, employee dishonesty and cyber liability.

 To learn more about how specialized insurance can benefit your child care center, contact us today.

-Child Care Center Insurance Proposal Request
+Child Care Center Insurance Quote Request

 As an independent agency, we offer multiple options at competitive prices.